-It’s no secret that the future of car selling is shifting gears.
+It’s no secret that the future of auto sales is shifting gears.
 Today’s car shopper is spending more time researching everything from inventory, to prices, to True Market Value online.
-According to COX Automotive car buyers spend an average of 14 hours online before actually making a purchase.
+According to COX Automotive, car buyers spend an average of 13 hours online before actually making a purchase.

-This access to information, coupled with the negative perceptions people have of car salesmen, means that today’s car salesperson must do more than just sell cars, they must be able to sell themselves and change the image of the car salesperson into something positive for the customer.
+This access to information, coupled with the negative perceptions people have of car salesmen, means that a successful car salesman must do more than just sell cars, they must be able to sell themselves, change the image of the car salesperson into something positive and improve the car buying experience for the customer.

-In this article, we discuss the following topics meant to help those looking to become a good car salesperson and managers looking to train good car salespeople.
+In this article, we share car sales training tips to help those looking to become a good car salesperson and support car dealers looking to train good car salespeople.

 Below are 11 tips on how to be a good car salesperson that will get you to that coveted six-figure earning potential: